The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 At the end of the third pool, you’ll see a very thin gap between the rocks.
 It may look like a dead-end, but if you swim through that narrow gap, you’ll end up in a mystical cave with a waterfall inside of it.

-🏊♀️ Disclaimer: This experience is only safe for excellent swimmers.
+🏊♀️ Note: Swimming in this cave is only safe for excellent swimmers.
 If you can't swim and keep afloat for at least 10 minutes straight, don't go inside this cave.

 🌟 Important Tips for Visiting Wadi Shab